isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Applying e–Pedagogy and Blended Learning in the Primary and Secondary English Language Classrooms.md

 *    would like to be able to, on an ongoing basis, reflect on your practice of e-pedagogy and blended learning to improve student learning of EL; and
 *    plan to apply your learning of e-pedagogy and blended learning as you participate in the course.

+#### Learning Goals

+By the end of this course, you will be able to:
+*   demonstrate understanding of the principles of e-pedagogy and blended learning;
+*   apply your understanding to harness educational technology to design learning and formative assessment experiences that enable students to experience participatory, connected and reflective learning in blended learning contexts; and
+*   explain your lesson design decisions based on the principles of e-pedagogy and blended learning, the principles of EL teaching and learning (CLLIPS) and&nbsp; EL teaching processes (ACoLADE).

 ### Course Structure